navit-gps/navit/docs/basic_configuration.rst

 -----------
 Now connect your GPS.
 The exact procedure for this varies depending on the type of GPS device you are using and how you connect it to your computer.
 On Linux / Unix systems, your GPS should typically show up as a character device, i.e., you will find an entry in the /dev folder corresponding to your GPS device.
 Again, the file name depends on the type and connection method of your GPS receiver.
 See [[Connecting a GPS receiver]] for details.

 Most GPS receiver will output the position in [[NMEA]] format, which can be used directly in Navit or using a GPS daemon program such as **gpsd**.
 A simple way to test whether your GPS receiver works and outputs NMEA data is to dump its output to a console.
-For example, if your GPS receiver can be found at /dev/rfcomm0, you can dump its output using
+For example, if your GPS receiver can be found at **/dev/rfcomm0**, you can dump its output using

 .. code-block:: bash

    cat /dev/rfcomm0

 The output should give you steady NMEA position updates.
-You can feed this information into gpsd / xgps or QLandkarte to see a graphical representation of your position and to check whether the output corresponds to your current position.
+You can feed this information into **gpsd** / **xgps** or **QLandkarte** to see a graphical representation of your position and to check whether the output corresponds to your current position.

 Configuring
 ===========